 12 Surprising Facts About Emilia Clarke

 Game of Thrones fans know every title claimed by Daenerys Stormborn of the House Targaryen: First of Her Name, The Unburnt, Queen of the Andals and the First Men, Khaleesi of the Great Grass Sea, Breaker of Chains, and Mother of Dragons.
-But there's probably a lot you don't know about the actress who plays her.
+But there's probably a lot you don't know about the actress who played.
 Emilia Clarke has had almost as fascinating a life as the character that made her famous.
-Here are just a few surprising facts about the 32-year-old London native.
+Here are just a few surprising facts about the London native.